suusanp/stealth-health/m1/case_study.md

 #### 3. Consent

 Fitbit's privacy policy states that it collects personal information for the purposes of providing its 'Services': "We work with partners who provide us with analytics and advertising services.
-This includes helping us understand how users interact with the Services"[^1].
+This includes helping us understand how users interact with the Services"[^10].
 This is a broad statement that does not clearly define the purposes for which personal information is collected.

-Considering that PIPEDA's Fair Information Principle 3 requires that organizations "only collect, use or disclose personal information for purposes that a reasonable person would consider appropriate under the circumstances"[^2], Fitbit's data collection would not be accordance with this principle; most customers would not consider the collection of personal information for the purposes of advertising and marketing to be appropriate.
+Considering that PIPEDA's Fair Information Principle 3 requires that organizations "only collect, use or disclose personal information for purposes that a reasonable person would consider appropriate under the circumstances"[^3], Fitbit's data collection would not be accordance with this principle; most customers would not consider the collection of personal information for the purposes of advertising and marketing to be appropriate.

 Furthermore, usage of vague language and contradiction in Fitbit's privacy policy makes it difficult for users to make informed choices.
 For example, the policy states: "We never sell the personal information of our users.
 We do work with partners who provide us with advertising services".
 This is a contradiction that seemingly attempts to take advantage of the fact that many users may not understand the difference between selling personal information and sharing it with third parties for advertising purposes.

 "People must understand what they are consenting to.
-It is only considered valid if it is reasonable to expect that your customers will understand the nature, purpose and consequences of the collection, use or disclosure of their personal information." - PIPEDA Fair Information Principle 3 – Consent[^2]
+It is only considered valid if it is reasonable to expect that your customers will understand the nature, purpose and consequences of the collection, use or disclosure of their personal information." - PIPEDA Fair Information Principle 3 – Consent[^3]

 Fitbit can not claim to have obtained "meaningful consent" from its users as required by PIPEDA, because it has not clearly defined the purposes for which personal information is collected, and has not provided clear and understandable information about the sharing of personal information with third parties.

+Finally, the consent principle states "The form of consent must take into account the sensitivity of the personal information."
+The health information that Fitbit collects is among the most sensitive forms of information that can be collected as described by the OPC themselves [Application by the Courts and the OPC in Different Contexts](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/pipeda-compliance-help/pipeda-interpretation-bulletins/interpretations_10_sensible/).
+Fitbit watches, at their core, are health and fitness trackers, meaning the information that they collect (and subsequently share with advertisers and business partners) is highly sensitive.
+The fact that Fitbit commits these consent violations while also collecting highly sensitive information is inappropriately invasive and not in compliance with PIPEDA.

 #### 4. Limiting Collection

-"Limit the amount and type of information you collect to what is needed for the identified purposes" - PIPEDA Fair Information Principle 4 – Limiting Collection[^3]
+"Limit the amount and type of information you collect to what is needed for the identified purposes" - PIPEDA Fair Information Principle 4 – Limiting Collection[^4]

 Fitbit collects an excessive amount of personal information from its users.
 The requirement for a Google account to set up a device means that new Fitbit users are subject to Google's data collection practices.
 These practices are extensive and include web and app activity, map timeline, and YouTube history, among others, which are not necessary for the operation of a Fitbit device.
 They are further able to collect personal information for "identified purposes" such as (but not limited to) advertising, marketing, and analytics.
 In theory, Fitbit should not be able to collect user data for purposes that are not essential to the functionality of its devices under the Fair Information Principle.

 However, consider the wording of PIPEDA's Fair Information Principle 4:

-"Collect only the personal information your organization needs to fulfill a legitimate identified purpose." - PIPEDA Fair Information Principle 4 – Limiting Collection[^3]
+"Collect only the personal information your organization needs to fulfill a legitimate identified purpose." - PIPEDA Fair Information Principle 4 – Limiting Collection[^4]

 Fitbit's privacy policy states that it only collects personal information that is necessary for the operation of its devices and essential 'Services'.
 However, these 'Services' inlude advertising and marketing, and the sharing of personal information with third parties such as advertisers and business partners.
 Because of vagueness in PIPEDA and a lack of definition of what constitutes "legitimate", Fitbit is able to collect more personal information than functionally necessary, and share it with third parties under the guise of fulfilling a "legitimate identified purpose".

 #### 5. Limiting Use, Disclosure, and Retention

 "Obtain fresh consent if you intend to use or disclose personal information for a new purpose ...
-Collect, use or disclose personal information only for purposes that a reasonable person would consider appropriate in the circumstances."
-[PIPEDA Fair Information Principle 5 – Limiting Use, Disclosure, and Retention](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_use/)
+Collect, use or disclose personal information only for purposes that a reasonable person would consider appropriate in the circumstances." [^5]

 Fitbit, through Google, does not obtain fresh, meaningful consent from users when it collects new personal information or implements new uses of personal information.
 Google's method of informing users of changes to its privacy policy is to send emails to users, which does not meet the more stringent requirements of PIPEDA for obtaining meaningful consent as described in principle 3.